onebeyond/react-form-builder/README.md

 | search          | Allows the user to search typing in the select control                                                                                                     | boolean  |  false  |
 | flag            | Shows the flag of the country before the name                                                                                                              | boolean  |  false  |

-The countires will be displayed in the language according to the `language` attribute of the FormBuilder.
+The countries will be displayed in the language according to the `language` attribute of the FormBuilder.
 It should use the ISO 639-1 code of the language to display countries names.
 Available laguages: `en`, `es`, `de`, `fr`.

 This library depends on the [`i18n-iso-countries`](https://www.npmjs.com/package/i18n-iso-countries) library to translate the country names and flags.
 If you want to translate the countries to a different language, you can use the `registerLocale` method of the `i18n-iso-countries` library to register a new locale.
 For example, to translate the countries to Afrikaans, install the library and do the following: